akwick/gotcha/Readme.md

 0. cd $GOPATH/src/github.com/akwick/gotcha
 1. go build

+### Working in your own fork

+Working with your own fork of a Go-project is _exciting_ because Go packages always have fully qualified imports of the form "github.com/akwick/gotcha/foo".
+To avoid renaming imports (and having to patch them back before merging), the following should work:

+0. Have $GOPATH configured
+1. cd $GOPATH
+2. mkdir -p src/github.com/akwick
+3. cd src/github.com/akwick
+4. git clone your:repo/gotcha (or ln -s path/to/gotcha .)

 ## Run the analysis

 0. ./analysis -path="path to go-files as relative part from $GOPATH/src" -src="path to source code file which should analyzed" -ssf="path to the sources and sinks file"